shortcuter4/Currency-Converter/README.md

 # Java Currency Converter

 ## Description of the task
 The aim of the task is to create a RESTful API to convert currencies.
-The API is supposed to leverage the exchange rates provided at https://exchangeratesapi.io/ and return a converted value according to the given inputs
+The API is supposed to leverage the exchange rates provided at https://exchangeratesapi.io/ and return a converted value according to the given inputs.
+Design architecture has been researched, and first link from the Reference section at the bottom was helpful to be understood.

 ### The given inputs are as follows
 *  A source currency